freedomserg/Calculator/README.md

-"Implementation of console calculator based on Reverse poland notation" "developing..."
+"Implementation of console calculator based on Poland reverse notation" "developing..."